alexandremenif/chasse-aux-renards/README.md

 3.  **Refactoring & Features**: Complex architectural changes and specific feature implementations were handled by **Google Antigravity**.

 **Impact on Architecture**:
-The choice of Native Web Components often comes with a trade-offs regarding boilerplate.
-However, in this project, the boilerplate overhead was effectively nullified by the AI workflow, which handled the verbose syntactical requirements of the DOM API.
-This allowed the focus to remain on the *design* of the components rather than the *typing* of them.
+The choice of specific technologies was driven by a balance of standards and ergonomics.
+The project started with pure Vanilla Web Components but was migrated to **Lit** to reduce boilerplate while keeping the bundle size minimal and standard-compliant.

 ---

 ## 🛠 Technical Highlights

-This project relies purely on modern web standards, avoiding heavy frontend frameworks.
+This project relies on modern web standards, avoiding heavy frontend frameworks.

-### Standard-Based Architecture (No Framework)
+### Standard-Based Architecture (Powered by Lit)
-Instead of React, Vue, or Angular, this application uses **Vanilla JavaScript** and **Native Web Components**.
+Instead of large frameworks like React or Angular, this application uses **Lit** to build lightweight, standard Web Components.

-*   **Custom Elements**: Every UI piece, from the `renard-counter` to the `m3-button`, is a standard `HTMLElement` with its own Shadow DOM.
+*   **Custom Elements**: Every UI piece, from the `renard-counter` to the `m3-button`, is a standard `HTMLElement` extended via `LitElement`.
 *   **Shadow DOM**: Ensures true style encapsulation and modularity.
-*   **Lifecycle Management**: Manual handling of `connectedCallback` and `attributeChangedCallback` for granular performance control.
+*   **Reactive Properties**: Declarative state management without the overhead of a virtual DOM for the entire app.

 ### Custom Material 3 Implementation
 The app implements the **Google Material 3** design system from scratch: